From Contextual Combinatorial Semi-Bandits to Bandit List Classification: Improved Sample Complexity with Sparse Rewards: Proofs for

 \subsection{Lower Bound for Sparse Combinatorial Semi-Bandits}

 We now provide a formal proof of the sample complexity lower bound given in \cref{thm:lower-bound} (and more formally restated below) for combinatorial semi-bandits with $s$-sparse rewards.
 We construct hard instances for the problem denoted by $\calI_{\calS}$ for all subsets $\calS \subseteq \calY$ of size $m$.
 In $\calI_{\calS}$, the reward distribution is constructed as follows: The rewards of all actions $y \in \calS$ are Bernoulli random variables with parameter $\frac{s}{2K} + \frac{\eps}{m}$, and the rewards of all actions $y \in \calY \setminus \calS$ are Bernoulli random variables with parameter $\frac{s}{2K} - \frac{\eps}{K-m}$.
 The rewards are sampled in an i.i.d. manner between actions, and it is easily seen that ths sum of expected rewards of actions is exactly $\frac{s}{2}$.
 Using standard binomial concentration arguments, we will show that with high probability all realized reward vectors are $s$-sparse, and so conditioning on the event in which all reward realizations are $s$-sparse will not substantially affect the lower bound.
-We also limit our analysis to deterministic algorithms, which suffices in general due to Yao's principle as the instances we construct do not depend on the decisions of the algorithm.
-The formal lower bound is established in the following theorem:
+The lower bound is established in the following theorem: